YJDoc2/pcb-rs/Readme.md

 In case of this library, we use rust std::option::Option to indicate that a pin is tristatable, and multiple pins are allowed to connect to same pin only if all are tristatable.
 The case of multiple tristatable pins have Some(\_) at the same time, this is equivalent to multiple pins going high/low at the same time, and thus the code will panic at runtime, equivalent to the chip burning.

+The tristatable pin must have type wrapped in std::option::Option, and the std::option::option can be used with fully qualified path (std::option::Option / ::std::option::Option), or option::Option (using `use std::option` before) or directly Option. any other way to use will not be currently counted as a tristatable pin.

-They way this is implemented is n0ot the best or elegant way, but that was the only feasible way I could find.
+They way this is implemented is not the best or elegant way, but that was the only feasible way I could find.

 ## syntax of the pcb!